-Style issues pertinent to Calvin College: usage of administrative and academic titles, department and discipline names, facility names, etc.
+Style issues pertinent to Calvin University: usage of administrative and academic titles, department and discipline names, facility names, etc.

 - INCORRECT: The paintball incident occurred during Calvin’s popular LOFT service.

 - CORRECT: The paintball incident occurred during Calvin’s popular Living Our Faith Together (LOFT) service.
 “We thought the worshipers wearing camouflage were doing liturgical movement,” said a LOFT organizer.

 - CORRECT: This past semester, Calvin Around Town (CAT) partnered with the department of health, physical education, recreation, dance and sport (HPERDS) on a tour of new Grand Rapids health clubs.

 See also A.acronyms.

 AER: Academic Evaluation Report

 AHANA: African American, Hispanic, Asian and Native American

 CAA: Calvin Alumni Association